 Nyonya Acar Fish

-The silver mullet is commonly used to make this dish.
-You can choose to use other types of fish like the red snapper but silver mullet is the recommended choice.
+The original recipe calls for silver mullet, but you can choose other types of fish like mackerel (ikan tenggiri) and red snapper (Ikan Merah) as well.
 The perfect balance of flavours makes this dish irresistibly tasty.

 Click here to check out the recipe!